All Episodes

 They think that the school, the bureaucrat, the teacher, the expert, the psychologist that is run by the state according to this ideology should replace the parents.

-Uh they actually want to remove the parental role altogether because they want to have that direct relationship with the child, not just in academics, not just in history, not just in kind of the the the ideas and philosophies, but down to their most intimate sexuality uh and their most intimate ideas.
+They actually want to remove the parental role altogether because they want to have that direct relationship with the child, not just in academics, not just in history, not just in kind of the ideas and philosophies, but down to their most intimate sexuality and their most intimate ideas.

-It it I don't have a say in what they values they want to instill in their kids.
+If parents want to teach this stuff to their kids, I don't have a say in what the values they want to instill in their kids.

 But don't force your values down my kids' throat and circumvent the values I'm teaching them at home.